 Coat Check is checking in coats and checking out people ;P — just kidding; responsibilities are:

 - Checking in and retrieving coats (and depending on the venue, bags)

 - Greeting our guests and helping them find their way into the venue.

-Snacks are provided at the Victoria Event Center primarily for people coming off of the Play Floor.
+Snacks are provided at the Victoria Event Centre, and are primarily for people coming off of the Play Floor.
+In the Aftercare Are, there are juice boxes and fruit snacks available.
 If you have particular dietary requirements, you are more than welcome to bring your own food.
 If you are interested in volunteering to prepare and/or manage the food (meaning putting more out as items run out) please contact the Volunteer Coordinator.

 Food Allergies: if you have a severe allergy that can be triggered by airborne particles or skin contact, please let us know a few days before the party, and we will do our best to ensure your safety!